amssGuard/ExperimentalOs/README.md

 -📺 Boot Message: The first visible line printed by adoKern is: hello world(ado)

-—a tribute embedded into the soul of the system.
+-a tribute embedded into the soul of the system.

 ---